AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 ![](circuit_test/Python/linear_test2_lts.png)

 The values before this run were all negative with the same magnitude, which was a bit weird.
 I later found that my code actually has opposite direction of the nodes which I then changed and received the 100% accuracy of the simulation.
 The next step is to add non-linear components and variables, maybe a diode and see how it will serve.
 An idea of expansion is trying to get the user input which will drastically become more similar to a SPICE simulator.

+## 13/10/2022

+The 4th week meeting with supervisor was done.
+Dr Danial gave really good insights in future prospects and suggestions on improving the recent circuit matrices code.
+One of the suggestions is to add in the dynamic elements first rather than adding non-linear components as that will be the key for the transient simulation.
+If that is finished, the future prospect of the python script is then to add non-linear components and VCCS or ICCS sources.
+These will then open the window on making a random circuit generator with the goal of randomizing a 20 by 20 circuit matrix.

+## 17/10/2022

+The goal for today is to add in dynamic elements inside the circuit such as capacitors and inductors.
+At the same time, pulse voltage source will also be added since it varies with time.
+The variables will be analysed using Newton-Raphson solver for the iterations.
+In the Newton-Raphson solver, the Jacobian matrix will be used to test the matrices.